 Ilex aquifolium leaves are glossy dark green and berries can be either red or orange.
 It grows by approx 10-15 cm p.a. and should be trimmed in late winter or early spring when dormant.
 It likes full or partial shade and moist (but not wet) soil and is suitable for exposed sites, seaside gardens.
 To prevent hungry birds eating all the berries (so that there are some left for Christmas decorations), tie netting over selected stems or cut a few stems in early/mid December and stand them in a bucket of water in a cool shed and they should stay fresh.
 Always make sure there's plenty of alternative bird food available before reserving Holly branches for the Christmas decorations please!
 See also our range of hedges with berries.

 We do stock both Ilex aquifolium and Ilex aquifolium 'Alaska' when available, which is hardier and bushier then the native cultivar, Ilex aquifolium, but stock levels are entirely dependent upon the season's growth.
-As such, the variety supplied will be reflective of the best stock available at that time based on productive and healthy growth.
-(Please note that this season we are stocking only Ilex aquifolium due to growth and availability issues with the Alaska variety) Ilex aquifolium is our traditional species and has purple stems, darker, more prickly leaves and can be slightly less dense in habit.
-Unlike Ilex aquifolium however, the Alaska variety isn't a native Holly species.
+The variety supplied therefore will be reflective of the best stock available at that time based on productive and healthy growth.
+Ilex aquifolium is our traditional species and has purple stems, darker, more prickly leaves and can be slightly less dense in habit.
+Unlike Ilex aquifolium, the Alaska variety isn't a native Holly species.